8bitbuddhist/nix-configuration/README.md

 git submodule update --init --recursive
 ```

-### Upgrading

-This config comes with a script for upgrading the system called `nixos-upgrade.sh`.
-To run this script, just run `nixos-upgrade` or `upgrade`.

-Running this script does three things:

-1. Update `flake.lock`
-2. Build the new closure and list the updates that will be applied
-3. (Optionally) Install the new closure

-By default, the script calls `nixos-rebuild boot`.
-You can change this to switch or any other rebuild operation by passing it as an argument when calling the script, e.g. `nixos-upgrade switch` or `nixos-upgrade test`.

 ### Applying the configuration

 To apply the config for the first time (e.g. on a fresh install), run this command, replacing `Shura` with the name of the host: